WHAT TO DO IN BUSAN? IS BUSAN WORTH A VISIT? IS SHOPPING GOOD IN BUSAN?

 Geoje

-Geoje is an island in South Korea and one of our favourite place in the country.
+Geoje is an island in South Korea and one of our favorite places in the country.
 Geoje is located 1.5 hours from Busan.
-Much less known than Seoul or Busan, Geoje particularly surprised us by its natural beauty.
+Much less known than Seoul or Busan, Geoje particularly surprised us with its natural beauty.

 Surrounded by the blue sea and mountains all around, it is a great place to visit after your trip to Busan for a more secluded and peaceful experience.